readthedocs/blog/aws-migration.rst

 Read the Docs Community downtime due to migrations to AWS
 =========================================================

+**Update: The migration was successful and the site has been fully restored as of 4PM PST.**

 We wanted to make you aware that on Friday, February 12th at 1pm PST (4pm EST, 21:00 UTC), Read the Docs Community (readthedocs.org) will be having a **scheduled dashboard downtime of approximately 4 hours**.